Looking for the best hiking in Starved Rock? This guide has got you covered!

 Saint Louis Canyon, renowned for being one of the most sought-after waterfalls in Starved Rock, undoubtedly sees a lot of foot traffic.

-To witness the waterfall in all its glory, the optimal times for a hike are during the rainy season or immediately following rainfall.
+To witness the waterfall in all its glory, the best times for a hike are during the rainy season or immediately following rainfall.

-However, the breathtaking sandstone canyon walls offer an awe-inspiring sight worth exploring, regardless of the season.
+However, the breathtaking sandstone canyon walls are worth visiting any time of year.

 2. French Canyon